 Training opportunities for staff who require more in depth knowledge will be considered as part of our performance management process and additional CLPL will be supported throughout the year where it becomes appropriate due developing situations with one or more students.

-Where the need to do so becomes evident, we will host twilight training sessions for all staff to promote learning or understanding about specific issues related to mental health.
+We host twilight training sessions for all staff to promote learning or understanding about specific issues related to mental health.

-Suggestions for individual, group or whole school CLPL should be discussed with Donna Harris, our CLPL Coordinator who can also highlight sources of relevant training and support for individuals as needed.
+Suggestions for individual, group or whole school CLPL should be discussed with Danny Sneddon, our CLPL Coordinator who can also highlight sources of relevant training and support for individuals as needed.